hugosiuyh/bioactivity-prediction-app/README.md

 ```

 ### Step 4: Generating the PKL file for specific gene
-Run jupyter notebooks (4a - 4c)  to create a machine learning model that predicts molecules' bioactivity against a certain gene of choice.
+Run the Jupyter notebooks in root directory (steps 4a - 4c) to create a machine-learning model that predicts molecules' bioactivity against a specific gene.

 Upon successfully running all code cells, a pickled model named after your gene will be generated.
 For example, running the notebook with the ADAMTS4 gene will produce a model file named ADAMTS4_model.pkl.
-You can find this file in directory.
+You can find this file in the directory.

-###  Launch the app
+### Step 5: Launch the app
-Launch the app with pkl file in the root directory.
-Change pkl file at line 27 on app.py.
+Launch the app with the PKL file in the root directory.
+Ensure you update the PKL file path at line 27 in app.py:

 ```
 streamlit run app.py
 ```

+### Step 6: Upload molecules list
-### Upload a list of molecules to check their bioactivity towards your picked gene
+Upload a list of molecules in a .txt file to test their bioactivity against your chosen gene.
+An example file, molecules_example.txt, can be found in the root directory.